 At Nova Lita we understand deeply that jewelry is more than just a style accessory.
 Jewelry can also hold sentimental value and represent a significant investment.
-Fine jewelry, like the pieces we sell at Nova Lita, can actually appreciate in value over time, and of course even the raw materials alone hold tremendous value by themselves.
+Fine jewelry, like the pieces we sell at Nova Lita, can actually appreciate in value over time alongside the rising price of gold and gemstones, and the raw materials alone hold tremendous value by themselves.

 That's why it's important to have your fine jewelry insured.
 In this blog post, we'll explore the different ways you can insure your jewelry and what types of jewelry you consider getting insured.

 Why get your jewelry insured?

 First and foremost, getting your jewelry insured provides you with financial protection in case your jewelry is lost, stolen, or damaged.
 The cost of replacing a lost or damaged piece of fine jewelry can be significant or not possible to afford, and insurance can help offset that expense.
 Additionally, jewelry insurance can provide peace of mind knowing that your precious items are protected.

 What types of jewelry should you insure?

 You should consider insuring any jewelry that holds significant value to you, both financially and sentimentally.
 This may include engagement rings, wedding bands, family heirlooms, and high-value pieces.
 Again, it's important to keep in mind that the value of jewelry can appreciate over time, so it's a good idea to have your jewelry appraised regularly (every few years) to ensure that you have adequate coverage.
 If the value of your jewelry is getting into the thousands of dollars, it's probably a good idea to think about insurance.

 Different ways to insure your jewelry

 There are a few different ways to insure your jewelry, including through homeowners insurance, renters insurance, or direct jewelry insurance.